Isaguiar/Isaguiar/README.md

 - I'm very curious and I love to explore webpages and apps.
 - I'm very good at breaking things  (and finding bugs).
+- I believe in the power of strategic documentation.
-- On the projects I colaborate, I adapt ISTQB principles to:
+- On the projects I collaborate, I adapt ISTQB principles to:
   - plan testing processes,
   - execute manual and automated tests (coding and codeless methods),
   - report results.
 - Since I have started my job in Nicasource, I've worked in a variety of internal and external projects, including websites, webapplicattions, mobile apps.
-- I’m currently contributing to a non-profit organization, executing maual and automated tests on two of their internal apps.
+- I’m currently contributing to a non-profit organization, executing manual and automated tests on two of their internal apps.
 - ⚡ Plans for 2024: keep learning, more and more, always!

 <br/>